mhaack/mh-site/content/posts/2019-02-03-mini-tv/index.md

     }
 }
 ```

+The important configuration settings here are the wifi username & password, the MQTT settings, and the parameters for the OpenWeatherMap client.

+For MQTT you need to provide the server's hostname or IP address.
+If authentication is used username and password are required here as well.
+If not you don't need to include these in your config.

+To retrieve OpenWeatherMap weather three configuration parameters are needed:

+* `WeatherApiKey` - To load weather data from OpenWeatherMap you need an API key, [follow the instructions](https://openweathermap.org/appid) create one for your needs.
+* `WeatherLanguage` - set this to get the output in your language, see https://openweathermap.org/current#multi for available languages
+* `WeatherLocation`- this is the identifier of the location you want to load the weather data for.
+To get it open the weather details for the place you are interested in and copy the number of the location from the URL.
+For example for Berlin the OpenWeatherMap page is https://openweathermap.org/city/2950159, you take `2950159` from the URL.

 As an alternative to the file upload configuration, Homie ESP8266 also allows configuration via [HTTP JSON API](https://homieiot.github.io/homie-esp8266/docs/stable/configuration/http-json-api/).
 Once the device is running and connected individual configuration settings can be changed via MQTT as well.